Starting in early childhood

 Allen solves a problem resource introduces problem-solving skills in the early childhood education setting and at home.

-The new Allen learns about feelings resource uses fun emojis in activities and worksheets to support the development of emotional literacy in young children.
+Allen learns about feelings resource uses fun emojis in activities and worksheets to support the development of emotional literacy in young children.

 Information for parents and educators